Tuyki/starter-hugo-academic/content/post/genealogy/index.md

 Here I use the [igraph](https://igraph.org/python/) package.
 Obviously, each vertex is a mathematician and the edge is added between him/her and every of his/her advisors.
-It is important to apply the [Reingold–Tilford algorithm](https://www.reingold.co/tidier-drawings.pdf) to calculate the layout, so that the visualized graph has a family-tree kind of favor.
+It is important to apply the [Reingold–Tilford algorithm](https://www.reingold.co/tidier-drawings.pdf) to calculate the layout, so that the visualized graph has a family-tree kind of flavor.

 I first generate a [pdf](https://yinchong-yang.de/uploads/tree_YY.pdf) and a png out of it for preview:
 <a href="https://yinchong-yang.de/uploads/tree_YY.png"><img src="https://yinchong-yang.de/uploads/tree_YY.png" alt="My Academic Family Tree"></a>